mrocklin/thesis/search-direct.md

 Additionally, the states within this graph have two important properties:

 *   Quality:  There is a notion of quality or cost both at each final state and at all intermediate states.
-This is provided by an objective function and can be used to guide our search.
+This cost is provided by an objective function and can be used to guide our search.
 *   Validity:  There is a notion of validity at each final state.
 Only some leaves represent valid terminal points; others are dead-ends.

 #### Example Tree